Skip to contents

 ClonalStatPlot(data, group_by = "Sample", groups = c("P17B", "P17L"),

-clones = sel(P17L > 10 & P17B > 0), relabel = TRUE, orderby = "P17L",
+clones = "sel(P17L > 10 & P17B > 0, group_by = 'Sample')", relabel = TRUE,

-# using heatmap with subgroups
+# using pies with subgroups for groups of clones

 ClonalStatPlot(data, group_by = "Sample", groups = c("P17B", "P17L"),